 Commensalism is a symbiotic relationship between two organisms where one organism benefits and the other is not affected.
-Other types of sybiotic relationships are mutualism, where both benefit from each other, and parasitism, where one benefits and the other is harmed.
+Other types of symbiotic relationships are mutualism, where both benefit from each other, and parasitism, where one benefits and the other is harmed.
 While all three are common in the rain forests throughout the globe, commensalism is the least common.
 However, there are many animals that display this type of relationship in the rain forests.

 Many frogs, like the poison dart frog and the Gaudy Leaf Frog, in rain forests throughout the world show commensalism with vermiliad (a rain-forest plant that grows close to the ground on or near trees) and other plants in the rain forests.
 The frogs benefit by using the leaves of the vermiliad as shelter from sun and rain.
 The vermiliad is unaffected by the frogs.

-Furry and Feathered Animals
+Furry and Feathered Animals Plant Trees

 Many animals in the rain forest have a relationship showing commensalism with trees and plants throughout the forests.
-While animals who eat plant seeds are benefiting themselves and the plants, commensalism is happening when seeds travel on animals' fur or feathers without the animals realizing it.
+While animals who eat plant seeds are benefiting themselves, commensalism is happening when seeds travel on animals' fur or feathers without the animals realizing it.
 Often, a seed or a seed pod will fall onto an animal, like a sloth, who then walks through the forest.
 The seed will then fall off and plant itself, growing a new tree.
 The plants are benefiting and the animals are unharmed in this example of commensalism.

 When an animal dies, it will no longer be affected or harmed by what happens to its body.
 In that respect, any plant that benefits from the minerals of a decaying animal is showing commensalism with that animal.
 Vultures and other scavenger animals who benefit from eating dead animals in the rain forest have a relationship of commensalism with those animals as well, since they benefit without affecting the dead animals.